-We met people who used the service and spoke in more detail with two people.
+We met people who used the service and spoke in more detail with four people and two relatives.
 We spent time observing staff interacting with people.
-We also used the Short Observational Framework for Inspection
+We also used the Short Observational Framework for Inspection (SOFI).

-(SOFI).
 SOFI is a way of observing care to help us understand the experience of people who could not talk with us.

-We spoke with five staff including support workers, the deputy manager and the registered manager.
-We looked at documentation relating to four people who used the service, three staff files and information relating to the management of the service.
+We spoke with four staff including support workers, senior support workers and the registered manager.
+We also spoke with one visiting health care professional.
+We looked at documentation relating to four people who used the service, four staff files and information relating to the management of the service.